-Customer service is usually the first place we contact if we need more information, want to make a complaint etc. This means that customer service is the main opportunity for service recovery: turning a scratch in Customer Experience into something great.
+Customer service is usually the first place we contact if we need more information or perhaps make a complaint.
+This means that customer service is the main opportunity for service recovery: turning one scratch of customer experience into something great.
 So that the customer ends up feeling more satisfied after the company has solved the problem than if everything had gone as planned in the first place.

 With that kind of responsibility, customer service needs to take ownership of every step of the customer experience formulation, starting from the first touchpoint.
 Otherwise, the opportunity for service recovery is lost in the process.
 For example, when I recently needed to call customer service of a big insurance company, I spent the first 50s dealing with automated menu making choices and then another 50s listening to elevator music before I was connected to customer service.

 By contrast, many of our client companies continue to reach under 10s response times in live chat.
 From customer’s point of view, this means that with live chat there is basically no waiting time.
 Plus there is no need to switch to another device as you can just type the question while browsing on service provider’s website.
-So, like this online technology reviews firm points out, it’s no wonder that millennials prefer live chat over other channels in their day-to-day communication.
+It’s no wonder that millennials prefer live chat over other channels in their day-to-day communication.

 People who prefer phone support often argue that live chat feels less personal than actual conversation.
 Expressing emotions in written communication can, of course, be challenging but that doesn’t mean that it could not be done.
-For example, some simple key phrases like: “I can see your point” can help to show empathy and there are also several other ways to add a personal touch to live chat.
+For example, some simple key phrases like: “I can see your point” can help to show empathy and make you feel like a caring person you are.

 The biggest shortcoming of the phone compared to live chat is still the mere impossibility to have more than one (phone) conversation at the same time.
 A feature that easily leads to long waiting times as the number of customer representatives taking care of phone support is also limited.
 That is why the customer journey with phone support often starts with complicated automated menus and then if the customer manages to overcome that, he/she still often ends up being placed in a queue for the next available representative.
 Looking from the customer’s perspective this means wasting time waiting to get connected.
 Which is especially bad if the customer has a complaint to make as hanging on a line will do nothing to diminish his/her dissatisfaction.